Frequently Asked Questions

 Tier 1 is mechanical and deterministic — does the function exist at that path?
 Does the test pass?
 Does the config key exist?
 It runs in seconds with zero AI cost.
 Tier 1 always runs for all pending assertions.

 Tier 2 is semantic and AI-assisted — does the function actually implement the security control, or is it a no-op stub?
 The platform generates a targeted yes/no verification prompt per assertion (template-based, consumes no usage credits).
-Your CI runs this prompt against the actual code using a local AI tool, then submits the result.
-Tier 2 runs automatically for all controls with assertions.
+Your CI runs this prompt against the actual code using the LLM provider you configure, then submits the result.

 Collective Sufficiency evaluates whether all assertions together prove the full control.
 A single assertion may correctly evidence one facet (e.g., "authentication function exists") without covering others (e.g., session timeout).
 Sufficiency asks: taken together, is the evidence set complete?
 Runs automatically in CI for all controls with assertions.